Apress/pro-c-sharp-8-w-.net-core-3/errata.md

 IMakeRepo.cs

-(Thank you to Herbert Feichtingerfor reporting this typo)
+(Thank you to Herbert Feichtinger for reporting this typo)

 **Chapter 25**